WB-Nuaa/FlipCKKS/README.md

 FlipCKKS is developed upon the C++ Microsoft SEAL library (version 4.1.2).
 Therefore, you need to install a matching version of SEAL first, then compile FlipCKKS.

 ### Build and Install Microsoft SEAL
-In the Ubuntu system, open the terminal and execute the following command:
+In the Ubuntu system, open the terminal and execute the following commands:
 ```bash
 git clone  https://github.com/microsoft/SEAL.git
 cd SEAL